Indexing Techniques for Graph Reachability Queries: Plain Reachability Indexes

-These indexes can be further characterized according to $4$ metrics (Table \ref{table:pr_indexes}): \begin{itemize} \item The index class column indicates the main class of the indexing approach: tree cover, 2-hop, approximate transitive closure, and chain cover.
-A few other approaches also exist, which have specific designs that are different from these main classes. \item The index type column indicates whether an indexing approach is a \textit{complete index} or a \textit{partial index}.
-The former records all the reachability information in the graph such that queries can be processed by using only index lookups, while the latter records only partial information such that query processing might need to traverse the input graph.
+The index class column indicates the main class of the indexing approach: tree cover, 2-hop, approximate transitive closure, and chain cover.
+A few other approaches also exist, which have specific designs that are different from these main classes.

+The index type column indicates whether an indexing approach is a \textit{complete index} or a \textit{partial index}.
+A complete index records all the reachability information in the graph such that queries can be processed by using only index lookups.
+In contrast, a partial index records only partial information such that query processing might need to traverse the input graph.
 Partial indexes can be further classified into \textit{partial indexes without false positives} and \textit{partial indexes without false negatives}, indicated by no FP and no FN, respectively.
 In the first subclass, if index lookups return $True$, query result $True$ can be immediately returned as the index does not contain false positives.
 Otherwise, graph traversals are needed for query processing.
-Techniques in the second subclass work in the opposite way, \textit{i.e.}, graph traversals are necessary if the index lookups return $True$. \item The input column indicates whether an indexing approach assumes a directed acyclic graph (DAG) or a general graph as input.
-Assuming DAGs as input is not a major issue in terms of query processing as an efficient reduction can be used (discussed later). \item The dynamic column indicates whether an indexing approach can handle dynamic graphs with updates.
-There exist two types of dynamic graphs: \textit{fully dynamic graphs} with both edge insertions and deletions indicated by I\&D, and \textit{insertion-only graphs} with only edge insertions indicated by I. We note that although assuming DAG as input is not a major issue for query processing on static graphs, that assumption becomes a major bottleneck in maintaining indexes on dynamic graphs because indexing techniques designed with the DAG assumption have to deal with the problem of maintaining strongly connected components, which can be expensive. \end{itemize}
+Techniques in the second subclass work in the opposite way, \textit{i.e.}, graph traversals can be avoided if the index lookups return $False$.

+The input column indicates whether an indexing approach assumes a directed acyclic graph (DAG) or a general graph as input.
+Assuming DAGs as input is not a major issue in terms of query processing in static graphs as an efficient reduction can be used (see details in Section \ref{sec:tree_cover_pipline}).

+The dynamic column indicates whether an indexing approach can handle dynamic graphs with updates.
+There exist two types of dynamic graphs: \textit{fully dynamic graphs} with both edge insertions and deletions indicated by I\&D, and \textit{insertion-only graphs} with only edge insertions indicated by I. We note that although assuming DAG as input is not a major issue for query processing on static graphs, that assumption becomes a major bottleneck in maintaining indexes on dynamic graphs.
+This is because indexing techniques designed with the DAG assumption have to deal with the problem of maintaining strongly connected components, which can be computationally expensive.